 I could have just connected the BT receiver to a +5V wall adapter and call it a day, sure, but following the success I had updating my desk clock to an improved battery-powered setup, I decided to do pretty much the same with this device; I stuffed a small Li-Po battery, a USB Li-Ion charger module, a DC-DC voltage booster, and the BT receiver module inside a small enclosure and secured the box to the back of my monitor using the wall/bracket mount holes you’d expect to find behind any TV.

-I had to use a different DC-DC booster for this project, because the one I used in my clock introduced a lot of noise in the audio line when the battery was full.
+The DC-DC booster I used for this project is different from the one I used in my clock, because that one introduced a lot of noise in the audio line when the battery was full.
 I guess it’s because that booster seems to be designed for pretty low loads, and doesn’t seem to have any kind of load compensation or feedback-voltage control, so a better one had to be used here.

 With this setup I still have the module connected to the USB port on my monitor, but this time for charging purposes.
 Now I can unplug it anytime, or turn my monitor off, and the receiver will continue working, getting its power from the internal battery.
 If the monitor is on, however, the module will work from the USB voltage while the battery recharges.